sheikhxrafi/SevenFlowers/README.md

 # SevenFlowers
-seven flowers is a creative agency landing page made by me
+seven flowers is a garden agency landing page made by me